Color for Painters (six-session workshop)

 Use complementary and split complementary colors to energize your pictures and alter viewers’ perceptions

-Learn a variety of color mixing strategies, and how to use value, temperature and chroma to manage mixtures
+Learn a variety of color mixing strategies – using value & temperature & chroma to manage mixtures; methodologies

 Learn to exploit the visual interactions of color to enhance color perception

-Use color as a tool to create realistic depictions by mimicking the effects of light and space
+Use color as a tool to mimic the effects of light and space with realistic depiction

 Oil (Gamblin) or acrylic (Golden) paints.
 Colors: Ivory Black or Carbon Black; Transparent Red Oxide; Yellow Ochre; Ultramarine Blue; Napthol Scarlet, Pyrole Red light; Indian Yellow; Quinacridone Magenta or Magenta; Lemon Yellow; Cobalt Teal; Titanium White